 - TB test

-- Pap smear to check for cervical cancer
+- Pap test to check for cervical cancer

 HIV/AIDS is treated with medicines that stop the virus from multiplying.
 This treatment is called antiretroviral therapy (ART).